In this article, I’ll analyze various mouthguards that protect your teeth from any contact you might experience while playing basketball.

 Just note it’s not the thickest mouthguard on the market.
 While that’s good on a few levels, it means that you aren’t getting the same full impact protection you’ll find with bulkier options.
 If you play in the paint, you may want something a little larger.

-Best Basketball Mouthguards: What to Look For
+Best Basketball Mouthguards: What to Look For in 2022

 Paying attention to the characteristics in this section will help you discover the best mouthguard for your playstyle.